c0wsaysmoo/plane-tracker-rgb-pi/README.md

 ```

 I'm on reddit under this name if you have any questions or let me know if you make this.
+Please please please read the instructions carefully if you have any issues.
+Most issues are by not following them properly.